course-details-portlet

 Knowledge - the student shall:

-• be familiar with the main features of the historical development of the "Norwegian model" for working life and welfare state.
+• be familiar with the main features of the historical and contemporary development of working life and welfare state in Norway.

 Skills - the student shall demonstrate the ability to: